haasr/woolychat_releases/readme.md

 4. **Start Chatting**
    - Choose an AI model from the dropdown
-   - Type your message and press Enter
+   - Type your message and press Cmd-Enter
    - Attach files by clicking the paperclip icon or dragging files into the chat

 ### Windows Installation